 What strength of tretinoin cream is best for wrinkles?
-Tretinoin usually comes in 3 strengths - 0.025%, 0.05%, and 0.1%.
-Learn more about the differences here.
+Tretinoin usually comes in 3 strengths: 0.025%, 0.05%, and 0.1%.
+Learn what strength to use for wrinkles.

 If you are into youthful skincare, then you know about Tretinoin.

 Starting in your 20s or 30s, many start noticing fine lines and a lackluster skin appearance.

 And while these skin changes are perfectly normal, if you would rather have them be less visible, there may be something you can do about it.

 But, Tretinoin can be tricky - what strength is best, how do you use it, and where can you find it?